dmichalopoulos/usf-model-api/README.md

 > ./run.sh launch
 > ````

+If you go this route, you can skip Steps 2 and 3 below and go straight to [Using the Web App](#using-the-web-app).

 #### (1) Running Unit Tests [Optional]
 Several unit tests were created during app development, and they are included if you wish to run them: